Published on August 1st, 2014 | by Ruben1

 - Manzanilla La Jaca, around four years old

-- Fino La Janda, around five years old
+- Fino La Janda, around nine years old

 - Oloroso Alburejo, of around ten to twelve years

 - Aranda Cream, a blend of Oloroso with 25% of P.X.

 - The 1730 series (referring to the foundation of the Bodegas Pedro Domecq, not Álvaro Domecq, nor Pilar Aranda – a bit misleading).
 There’s the Oloroso V.O.R.S.
 1730, Amontillado V.O.R.S.
 1730 and Palo Cortado V.O.R.S.
 1730, all over 30 years of age, and a younger Pedro Ximénez 1730.
 Until +/- 2005, these wines didn’t have the V.O.R.S. statement.